UiL-OTS-labs-PRESENTATION/Bjorn-t-Hart-BRaTWoRDS/README.md

-# PRESENTATION-Frequency-Following-Response
+# PRESENTATION-BRaTWoRDS
-Presentation script that presents the same stimuli many times.
+Presentation script that presents the sentences and pictures and sends triggers at appropriate times.

+Text presentation is autopaced but trial continuation is self paced.

-Programmed in Presentation(r) Neurobehavioral Systems to be used in conjunction with BioSemi MkII.
+Programmed in Presentation(r) Neurobehavioral Systems to be used in conjunction with Mind Media Nexus.